Liability Waiver Form

 Confirms the participant is of legal age to sign for themselves and triggers the parent/guardian flow if under 18.
 Also serves as a secondary identifier when names are common.

-Used to send the participant a copy of the signed waiver and for any follow-up around incidents, refunds, or pre-activity instructions.
+Used for confirmation and any follow-up around incidents, refunds, or pre-activity instructions.

-Backup contact channel for same-day reminders, weather cancellations, and post-activity follow-up.
-Required for most insurance carriers.
+Backup contact channel for same-day updates, weather cancellations, and post-activity follow-up.

 Names the specific activity the participant is signing for (e.g. 'Half-day rock climbing at Red Rocks' or 'Saturday 9 AM yoga class').
 Vague descriptions weaken the waiver — be specific.